fifi634/social-network/README.md

 ## Back-end configuration (Atlas by MongoDB)

->>> Note for P7 audition (28, october 2022): '.env' file is complete and it's into this Github.
+>>> Note for OpenClassRooms audition: '.env' file is complete and it's into this Github.
 You haven't need to create and set it.

 You must create '.env' files in `api/config/` directory with inside :